Go to the Students section

 Go to the Support us section

-3.1 The University considers an exceptional circumstance to be:
+3.1 The University considers an exceptional circumstance:

-3.2 All three elements of the definition must be met in order to substantiate a claim for exceptional circumstances.
+3.2 All elements of the definition must be met in order to substantiate a claim for exceptional circumstances.

 3.3 Please note: On-going conditions and other disabilities that affect students do not meet this definition of exceptional circumstances.
-Students experiencing ongoing conditions or disabilities should register with Wellbeing in order that their needs can be assessed and, where appropriate, an Individual Support Plan (ISP) can be put in place.
+Students experiencing ongoing conditions or disabilities should register with Wellbeing in order that their needs can be assessed and, where appropriate, an Inclusive Support Plan (ISP) can be put in place.

 3.4 Assessment takes many forms but when considering exceptional circumstances, it is helpful to place them into two broad categories: event assessments and deadline assessments.
 Each is defined below: